-Through the pain and solace, Williams-Crosell has developed a cause – to fight for justice and make sure no one forgets her name.
-Surrounded this week those who knew Eubanks the most, the May 28th march is just a start of that long road to a healing that won’t replace her daughter’s presence, but let everyone know she’s ready to fight to do whatever can do.
+Through the pain and solace, Williams-Crosell has developed a cause — to fight for justice and make sure no one forgets her name.
+Surrounded this week by those who knew Eubanks the most, the May 28th march is just a start of that long road to a healing that won’t replace her daughter’s presence, but let everyone know she’s ready to fight to do whatever she can do.

 “I want justice for my daughter,” she said.
 “She didn’t deserve this.
 They took everything from her — her future, her son, everything.
 They took my only daughter for no reason.
-Yes, she was a 19-year-old she got herself into some trouble like all 19-years-olds do, but she was turning into a woman when she was supposed to turn into a woman.
+Yes, she was a 19-year-old.
+She got herself into some trouble like all 19-years-olds do, but she was turning into a woman when she was supposed to turn into a woman.

 “She was finding her way and making a life for herself.
-She will never know what it will be like to have her own car, or know what a real Mother’s Day feels like.
+She will never know what it will be like to have her own car, or know what a real Mother’s Day feels like.”

 With the May 28 march, Williams-Crosell said she hopes it’s the start of people taking notice about what is happening.

 “I hope it opens up the public’s eyes, our community leaders, our politicians, our government, that we’re not okay with this,” she said.
 “The majority of us aren’t and we’re not going to be quiet about it.
 We want something done.
 Something has to change.
-Yes, their adding a football team and a baseball team, but that’s not enough.
+Yes, they’re adding a football team and a baseball team, but that’s not enough.

-Along with her mother and son Ky’ron Martin, Eubanks is survived by her father Aaran Eubanks Sr. brothers Angel Cruz and Aaran Eubanks Jr., and sisters Jaida and Ariana Crosell.
+Along with her mother and son Ky’ron Martin, Eubanks is survived by her father Aaran Eubanks Sr., brothers Angel Cruz and Aaran Eubanks Jr., and sisters Jaida and Ariana Crosell.

 Note from AC JosepH Media: If you like this story and others posted on Front Runner New Jersey.com., lend us a hand so we can keep producing articles like these for New Jersey and the world to see.
 Click on SUPPORT FRNJ and make a contribution that will do directly in making more stories like this available.
 Thank you for reading.